Score-Based Density Estimation from Pairwise Comparisons: Method

 we can compute the probability density at a point $\x $ as

-where the score $\nabla \log p_{\sigma}(\x)$ is approximated by the score network $s_{\theta}(\x,\sigma)$, and the divergence term is estimated using the Skilling–Hutchinson estimator.
+where the score $\nabla \log p_{\sigma}(\x)$ is approximated by the score network $\s_{\theta}(\x,\sigma)$, and the divergence term is estimated using the Skilling–Hutchinson estimator.

-Finally, note that the ODE in Eq.~\ref{EDM_probODE} is typically stiff, requiring a careful choice of numerical integration method for stable results.
-Choosing an appropriate integration scheme is crucial for robust and accurate performance in our setup, as the approximation error of the score network (due to limited data) can be larger than in typical setups.
+The ODE in Eq.~\ref{EDM_probODE} is often stiff at small noise scales, requiring a careful choice of numerical integration method for stable results.
 To integrate Eq.~\ref{EDM_density_evaluation}, we solve the coupled system

 where the latter ODE tracks the accumulation of the log-density.

 To solve the coupled system, we use the implicit Adams–Bashforth–Moulton black-box ODE solver implemented in the \emph{torchdiffeq} package \citep{torchdiffeq}.
+We compute the divergence exactly using automatic differentiation, although the Skilling–Hutchinson estimator also worked, sometimes even yielding better results.
+Finally, to further stabilize the density estimates, we clamp the importance weights $1/p(\x)$ to the interval defined by their 1st and 90th percentiles.